andy778/EMAX-Tuya/README.md

 ![Älypistorasia Tuote 8774 PO 8548](https://i0.wp.com/emaxsmarthome.fi/wp-content/uploads/2021/10/8774_8.jpg)

 ## Hypotheis
-I should be possible to convert to Esphome with [LibreTiny](https://esphome.io/components/libretiny.html) project and by that enable the device to only exist in an private lan without going to internet.
+I should be possible to convert to ESPHome with [LibreTiny](https://esphome.io/components/libretiny.html) project and by that enable the device to only exist in an private lan without going to internet.

 ## Reverse engineering
 Opening up the device and a ocular inspection of the chip gives this is an [WB2S](https://docs.libretiny.eu/boards/wb2s/)